No items found.

 9. Solution-focused brief therapy (SFBT)

-SFBT focuses on finding immediate solutions to current problems rather than exploring the root causes.
+SFBT focuses on finding immediate solutions to current problems rather than exploring the root causes to prevent future crises.
 It encourages individuals to identify and build on their strengths and resources to resolve the crisis.

 10. Developing coping skills

-Teaching effective coping strategies, such as problem-solving techniques, stress management, and healthy routines, can empower individuals to handle crises more effectively.
-These skills can reduce the likelihood of turning to substance abuse or other harmful behaviors.
+Teaching effective and healthy coping strategies, such as problem-solving techniques, stress management, and healthy routines, can empower individuals to handle crises more effectively.
+These skills can reduce the likelihood of turning to substance use disorders, abuse, or other harmful behaviors.

 Commonly asked questions